omnibor/bomsh/README.md

 Given a binary file, user can compute its gitoid, then look up its associated ADG document in the .gitbom/symlinks/ directory.
 This makes ADG document lookup of artifacts much easier for users.

-For Debian package or RPM package build, bomtrace2 will also automatically create a hello.deb.gitbom_adg or hello.rpm.gitbom_adg symlink for each built hello.deb or hello.rpm package file for user convenience.
+For Debian package or RPM package build, bomtrace2 will also automatically create a hello.deb.gitbom_adg.sha1, hello.deb.gitbom_adg.sha256, hello.rpm.gitbom_adg.sha1, or hello.rpm.gitbom_adg.sha256 symlink for each built hello.deb or hello.rpm package file for user convenience.
 It will also create a symlink in the default .gitbom/pkgs/ directory, pointing to the associated ADG (Artifact Dependency Graph) document.
 This helps user quickly find the associated gitBOM bom-id for the built packages, and makes publishing gitBOM documents easy.